NETWAYS/foreman-training/plugins/00_overview.md

 Some of the options will be shown in the next slides where some of the plugins are introduced.

-For all options have a look at the "how to create a plugin" at http://projects.theforeman.org/projects/foreman/wiki/How_to_Create_a_Plugin
+For all options have a look at the "how to create a plugin" at http://projects.theforeman.org/projects/foreman/wiki/How_to_Create_a_Plugin or "how to create a Smart Proxy plugin" at https://projects.theforeman.org/projects/foreman/wiki/How_to_Create_a_Smart-Proxy_Plugin.

 ~~~ENDSECTION~~~